Equidistribution of partial coverings from closed geodesics: Partial coverings defined from geodesics ( painting to the left )

 where each of the oriented geodesic segment $\LL_i$ is contained in a single $\Gamma$-translate of $\FF_0$ with its endpoints on the boundary.
 Note that if we remove the regions

 above each $B_j$ from (\ref{eq:DITfd}), then the remaining region $\PP_\mathrm{remain}$ is tiled by $\FF_0$.
 If $\LL_i$ is contained in $\PP_\mathrm{remain}$ then the $\Gamma$-translate $\gamma_i\FF_0$ containing $\LL_i$ is clearly contained in the fundamental domain (\ref{eq:DITfd}) and contains no other $\LL_{i'}$.
 From this we conclude that $\gamma_i\FF_0\cap \FF_A$ is exactly a polygon of the shape (\ref{eq:PPi}) (defined relative to $\CC_A$ and $\FF_0$), noticing that the orientations indeed match up.
-Now if $\LL_i$ is contained in one of the regions (\ref{eq:regionsremoved}) then by construction $\LL_i$ intersects $\left\{z+m_j\in \Hb: |z|=1\right\}$ and there is another $\LL_{i'}$ also contained in the same region (here we identify $B_0$ and $B_\ell$ via $T^m\in \Gamma_A$).
-It follows that by gluing the two halves: by applying $T^{-m_j}ST^{m_j}$ for $j\neq 0,\ell$ and $ST^m, T^{-m}S$ for $j=0,\ell$, we obtain another polygon defined in terms of ``painting to the left'' relative to $\FF_0$, i.e. of the shape (\ref{eq:PPi}).
+Now if $\LL_i$ is contained in one of the regions (\ref{eq:regionsremoved}) then by construction $\LL_i$ intersects $\left\{z+m_j\in \Hb: |z|=1\right\}$ and there is another $\LL_{i'}$ also contained in the same region (here we identify $B_0$ and $B_\ell$ via $T^m\in \Gamma_A$), see \cite[eq.\ (3.6)]{DuImTo}.
+It follows that by gluing the two halves: by applying $T^{-m_j}ST^{m_j}$ for $j\neq 0,\ell$ and $ST^m, T^{-m}S$ for $j=0,\ell$, we obtain another polygon defined in terms of ``painting to the left'' relative to $\FF_0$, i.e.\ of the shape (\ref{eq:PPi}).
+This corresponds exactly to reversing the ``cutting up'' of the closed geodesic as in \cite[Figure 7]{DuImTo}.
 This yields the wanted conclusion. \end{proof} Notice that in general one might not be able to glue together $\Gamma$-translates of the polygons $\PP_1,\ldots, \PP_m$ (making up the partial covering $\PP(\CC,\FF)$) to make a convex polygon inside $\Hb$ (see e.g. Figure \ref{fig:2}).
 From this point of view, the extra copies of the fundamental polygon $\FF_0$ in the partial covering defined by Duke--Imamo\={g}lu--T\'{o}th are there exactly to make this happen.

 In some cases the partial coverings defined in this paper do actually glue up to a convex polygon, as we will see in the next example.